 The next time your child asks if they can play more Minecraft (and you know they will!) think about all the useful, practical skills they’re gaining.
 Sit down with them, watch them play, and get involved with what they’re learning and doing.
 And hey, aren’t you a little tickled that they’re learning while having fun, without even realizing it?
 That’s the best kind of education, and the kind we specialize in at iD Tech!

 Want to take your child’s Minecraft education to the next level?
-Come to camp with us!
+Come to camp with us online, right now!
 We’ve got Minecraft down pat, and can enhance your child’s love of this popular, fun, and educational tool.
-Take a look at our Minecraft courses now!
+Learn more about Minecraft coding for kids now!

 If you’ve got a camper who’s never placed a block or fought a creeper, never fear.
-We’ve got dozens of courses on all of today’s coolest tech topics just waiting to be explored by your STEM student.
-We can’t wait to see your child this summer!
+We’ve got dozens of courses on all of today's coolest tech topics just waiting to be explored by your STEM student, offered as small group virtual summer tech camps or online classes for kids and teens.
+We can’t wait to see your child online or this summer!